-If you are interested in an affordable Makerbot alternative, continue reading for the full review.
+If you are interested in an affordable yet quality Makerbot alternative, continue reading for the full review.

-The Anet A3 had been used to print a wide variety of models, including the Cybran T1 Assault Bot from the Supreme Commander, skeleton models and the 3D printer itself.
+The Anet A3 has been used to print a wide variety of models, including functional parts, useful tools, masks, and figures.

 Credit: @rc_leseg / Instagram

 The Anet A3 is an FDM 3D printer that can print layers at 100 microns.
 The surface finish is not as smooth as you get with the more expensive printers, but is more than enough for prototyping and household use.
-Below is a model of a fish.
-While you can see some layering, the overall quality is fine:
+The machine is able to produce thin walls, overhangs, curves, and other difficult elements delivering decent outputs.

 The Anet A3 has a 0.4 mm nozzle, giving you the best balance between speed and detail.
-The below model of a Cybran T1 Assault Bot from the Supreme Commander demonstrates the fine detail the Anet A3 is capable of:
+Below you can see a Cybran T1 Assault Bot from the Supreme Commander.
+It shows accurate details and finishing.
+Thanks to their dimensional accuracy, the parts perfectly splice together.

 The print head runs on rods with linear bearings, making the design more simple, lightweight and effective, all characteristics that are desirable in a 3D printer.